-These terms and conditions relate to the use of contactless debit or credit cards, smartphones, smart watches, and other wearable devices to pay for your fare.
-These new fare payment forms will be referred to collectively throughout this document as contactless payment methods.
+These terms and conditions relate to the use of debit or credit cards, smartphones, smart watches, and other wearable devices to pay for your fare.
+These new fare payment forms will be referred to collectively throughout this document as "Smart Ticketing payment methods".

 Customers using go cards can view go card terms and conditions.

 - Only customers travelling on an adult fare on contactless payment enabled Translink services will be able to tap on and tap off using their contactless payment method.

 - You may only use a contactless payment method to travel on Translink services where you see the contactless payment symbol () displayed on Smart Ticketing equipment.

 - Payment methods that are accepted for use on Smart Ticketing include physical Contactless Visa, Mastercard or American Express credit or debit cards or digital wallets linked to your smartphone, smart watch, or smart device stored in Apple Pay, Google Pay and Samsung Pay.

 - Physical or digital cards issued by a Buy Now, Pay Later company, pre-paid gift cards and reloadable debit cards are not accepted on the Smart Ticketing system.

 - You must tap on to start and tap off at the end of each trip using the same Smart Ticketing payment method at Smart Ticketing equipment displaying the contactless payment symbol ().

 Note: A trip is travel from point A to point B with no transfers.
 A single trip does not include a return journey.

 - To benefit from a journey continuation calculation, you need to use the same Smart Ticketing payment method to tap on and tap off for each trip in the journey.